cmdr2/liteflow/README.md

 Please see the [example below](#example-implement-the-workflow-modules) for a sample implementation of the modules in this example.

 ## Why another workflow library?
 The library focuses on concise expression of workflows, using native Python datatypes.
-The API is designed to be lightweight and familiar, so that it's easy to remember and productive.
+The API is designed to be lightweight and familiar, so that it's easy to remember and be productive.

 The workflow logic is represented by combining just three native datatypes:
 * **list** - `[a, b, c]` - Modules `a`, `b`, `c` are run sequentially i.e. one-after-another.
 The output of `a` is fed into `b`, the output of `b` is fed into `c`